 Mutton Seekh Kebab

-Since I started sharing my journey, I have got many requests to share my recipe for Mutton Seekh kebabs.
-So here goes…
+Since I started sharing my journey, I’ve received numerous requests to share my recipe for Mutton Seekh Kebabs.
+So, here goes.

 Ingredients